itemsapi/website-to-json/README.md

 # Website to json converter (wtj)

-The mission of this tool is to convert each website to understandable JSON.
+This tool converts each website to understandable JSON by jQuery recipes.

 ## Installation